ipitio/closure/README.md

 When completing step 2 below, move everything in `examples/` out to the parent directory first.
 The files to edit are:

-- `dhcp/*dhcp*`: DHCP config, if you want to use the node as a DHCP server without Pi-hole
+- `dhcp/*dhcp*`: optional DHCP server config, if you don't want to use Pi-hole for that
+- `resolv.conf`: optional DNS client config
 - `netplan.yml`: primary network config
 - `env.sh`: environment variables for the scripts
 - `compose.yml`: environment variables for the services and bare WireGuard
-- `hooks/{pre,post}-{up,down}.sh`: scripts that run from the active user's home directory before and after everything is started or stopped
+- `hooks/{pre,post}-{up,down}.sh`: scripts that run from the active user's home directory before and after everything is started or stopped, respectively
 - `hostapd/*.conf`: hostapd configs for your non-netplan APs, for more control and AP+STA mode support

 Keep in mind that: